wubuku/Dapp-LCDP-Demo/docs/IntroToDDDMLforMudDevelopers.md

 For developers with some object-oriented programming (OOP) experience, understanding the content expressed by the DDDML model shouldn't be too difficult.
 However, you might still find writing DSL by hand a bit cumbersome.
-To address this, we plan to implement a graphical user interface (GUI) DDDML modeler in the future.
+To address this, we plan to implement a GUI DDDML modeler in the future.
 At the same time, we are also exploring the possibilities of AI-assisted modeling.
 Perhaps in the near future, you'll only need to use prompts similar to the one below to get a `blog.yaml` file like the one above: